New Zealand cricket team in South Africa in 1953–54: Fourth Test

 Geoff Rabone broke his foot in the lead up to the fourth Test and was unable to play again on the tour.
 He was replaced as captain by Bert Sutcliffe who won the toss and put South Africa in to bat.

 The match was one-sided, with South Africa winning a "surprisingly comfortable victory" and securing their first home series win against any opposition since 1930.
 A damp pitch should have favoured New Zealand's bowlers, but the South African opening pair of McGlew and Westcott added 104 for the first wicket.
 A batting collapse followed, with Guy Overton taking three wickets for just one run in 13 balls to reduce the South Africans to 139/6 at one point.
-Cheetham and Waite, batting down the order with Westcott promoted to open the batting, added important runs, Waite scoring a half-century batting at number eight, and the side made a total of 243 runs.
+Cheetham and Waite, batting down the order with Westcott promoted to open the batting, added important runs, Waite scoring a half-century batting at number eight, and the team made a total of 243 runs.

 The New Zealanders came in to bat on day two and were bowled out for 79.
 Tayfield took six wickets, including five in a spell of 32 balls without conceding a run, and only three batsmen reached double figures, with five, including Sutcliffe and Reid, recording ducks.
 Wisden reported that the pitch was not particularly favourable to spin bowling but that "much of the batting was extremely poor".
 They were asked to follow on, and a combination of rain and bad light meant that they survived into the fourth day despite a hostile opening bowling spell by Neil Adcock.
 South Africa quickly made the 25runs they needed for victory, winning by nine wickets.